fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 Except when the NULL cipher is used for the outer (HBH) transform, the first half of the key and salt is used for the inner (E2E) transform and the second half is used for the outer (HBH) transform.
-For those that use the NULL cipher for the outer transform, the the key and salt material is applied only to the inner transform.
+For those that use the NULL cipher for the outer transform, the the key and salt is applied only to the inner transform.